deeptools/deepTools/docs/content/list_of_tools.rst

 reads), you will have to give the option name preceded by two hyphens (e.g. --ignoreDuplicates).
 In the tables on this page, we try to list:

--  the option name as recognized by the program
+-  The option name as recognized by the program
--  the kind of value that is sometimes expected after the option name (see the annotated figure below)
+-  The kind of value that is sometimes expected after the option name (see the annotated figure below)
--  a verbose explanation of what the option actually does
+-  A verbose explanation of what the option actually does

 The texts here are adjusted for readability, they might not match the help text that you see in the command line word by word.